remix-run/remix/docs/guides/styling.md

 ## Tailwind

 Perhaps the most popular way to style a Remix application in the community is to use tailwind.
-It has the benefits of inline-style colocation for developer ergonomics and is able to generate a CSS file for Remix to import.
+It has the benefits of inline-style collocation for developer ergonomics and is able to generate a CSS file for Remix to import.
 The generated CSS file generally caps out around 8-10kb, even for large applications.
 Load that file into the `root.tsx` links and be done with it.
 If you don't have any CSS opinions, this is a great approach.

 First install a couple dev dependencies: